obedottoc/Web_server/README.md

 ## AIM:

-To develop a simple webserver to serve html programming pages.
+To develop a simple webserver to to display top five web development frameworks.

 ## DESIGN STEPS: